Safety on wet

-The label indicates the tyre's braking distance on wet asphalt, from a speed of 80 km/h.
-For example, the difference between class A and class F in terms of stopping distance can be over 18 metres, or four car lengths.
+The label indicates the tire's braking distance on wet asphalt from a speed of 80 km/h.
+For example, the difference between class A and class E in terms of stopping distance can be over 18 meters, or four car lengths.
 The difference between adjacent categories is about one car length (3 to 6 m).